fowlay/gerke-decoder/README.md

 dips, by matching against a negative gaussian function with a width of about 1 TU.
 Dashes and dots are then identified from the positions of the dips.

+4: Least-squares fitted line segments: Dashes are recognized by least-squares fitting a straight line to dash-length time intervals.
+Dots are then recognized by trying dot-length time intervals that don't clash with the dashes.
+This decoding method is experimental as of now.

 The dips based method is enabled by default.
 Another method can be requested with the -D option.